 - Create a Test Case/Function Library.

-- Click on Record button and then Mainframe Recorder as shown below.
+- Click on the Record button and then Mainframe Recorder as shown below.

-- There are two options of creating Object Repository (collection of objects to be fetched): Default Object Repository and Choose Object Repository.
-You can select anyone of them and start recording session.
+- There are two options for creating Object Repository (collection of objects to be fetched): Default Object Repository and Choose Object Repository.
+You can select any one of them and start the recording session.

-- If you select Default Object Repository option then an Or file will be created in the default folder which will contain all the fetched objects.
+- If you select the Default Object Repository option then an OR file will be created in the default folder which will contain all the fetched objects.

 - JNLP file of Mainframe Recorder is getting downloaded.